 The University Art Gallery is one of the largest and finest in the West.
 It was the gift of citizens of Champaign and Urbana.
-It occupies a beautiful hall, 61x79 feet, and the large display of Art objects has surprised and delighted all visitors.
-In sculpture it embraces thirteen full-size casts of celebrated statues, including the Laocoon group, the Venus of Milo, etc., forty statues of reduced size, and a large number of busts, ancient and modern, bas reliefs, etc., making over 400 pieces.
+It occupies a beautiful hall, 61x79 feet, and the large display of Art objects has surprised and delighted In sculpture it embraces thirteen full-size casts of celebrated statues, including the Laocoon group, the Venus of Milo, etc., forty statues of reduced size, and a large number of busts, ancient and modern, bas reliefs, etc., making over 400 pieces.
 It includes also hundreds of large autotypes, photographs, and fine engravings, representing many of the great masterpieces of painting of nearly all the modern schools.
 Also a gallery of historical portraits, mostly large French lithographs of peculiar fineness, copied from the great national portrait galleries of France.
-The value of this splendid collection, as a means of education, is shown in the work of the School of Drawing and Design of the University.
+The value of this splendid collection, as a means of education, is already showing itself in the work of the School of Drawing and Design of the University.

-Museum of Engineering and Architecture.-A large room is devoted to the gathering of a museum of practical art, the materials for which are constantly accumulating in the various schools of science.
-It contains full lines of illustrations of the work of the shops; models made at the University or purchased abroad; drawings in all departments; patent-office models, etc.; samples of building materials, natural and artificial: with whatever may be secured that will teach or illustrate in this most important phase of University work; the elegant exhibit made by the University at the Centennial and Cotton Exposition at New Orleans finds a permanent abode in this apartment.
+Museum of Engineering and Architecture.-A large room is devoted to the gathering of a museum of practical art, the materials for which have been constantly accumulating in the various schools of science.
+It will contain full lines of illustrations of the work of the shops; models made at the University or purchased abroad; drawings in all departments; patent-office models, etc.; samples of building materials, natural and artificial; with whatever may be secured that will teach or illustrate in this most important phase of University work.